Azure/azure-sdk-for-python/doc/deprecation_process_new.md

 Create a PR targeting the `main` branch.
 Follow steps listed below.

-An example PR to deprecate application insights can be found [here.](https://github.com/Azure/azure-sdk-for-python/pull/23024/files)
+An example PR to deprecate azure-cognitiveservices-language-luis can be found [here.](https://github.com/Azure/azure-sdk-for-python/pull/36893/files)

 ## Fix any CI issues